brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 and materializing the stack of names as real code supports readers, debuggers, and that essential tool ``grep``.

-problem
-module wants to offer routines which share state

-random module
-takes a little effort to set up

-no problem sharing state
-more efficient to

-“mirror”

 ..
 Decoys

    this is NOT open = TarFile.open